wistia/wistia-open-docs/_posts/domain-restrictions.md

 {% post_image hashed_id: 'bc351c1a288572c40abec4bf40959af6ddbaa19f', class: 'center' %}

 Domain restrictions apply to all videos in your account.
-To get started with video embed domain restrictions:

-1. Head to to your Wistia Account Dashboard and click on the new button titled "Embed Settings".
+Here's how to set up Domain restrictions for your account:

+1. Open to the Embed Settings area of your Account Dashboard (will need account owner privileges to do so.)
-2. A dialog box will open where you can configure your domain restrictions (see image below).
-Click the "Enabled" radio button and type the domains that you wish to use for your embeds into the box (comma separated).
-Press the "Save Embed Settings" button when finished.
+2. Select the "Enabled" radio button, and enter the domains you wish to whitelist.
-3. Put your embed on a webpage hosted on a domain you entered in Step #2 and you are good to go!
+  Don't forget to save your updates!
+3. When you embed your videos onto a website you allow, it will appear properly.
+If the video was embedded on a webpage **not** in your whitelist, it would appear as it does below.

+{% post_image hashed_id: '76dbe0fb4f1d3373bc1e307446218d11742f2590', class: 'center' %}